symphco/asterisk-amd-poc/README.md

 1. Start services:

+   # Bring up both Asterisk (with JACK) and the Web UI
    docker-compose up --build

+   # Or in detached mode:
+   docker-compose up -d --build

 2. Access Web UI at http://localhost:3000.
 3. Enter a phone number and click Call.